ImageMagick/Usage-Markdown/text/index.md

 The "`pango:`" text coder (fully working as of IM v6.7.6-3) works in much the same way as the [Label](#label) and [Caption](#caption) coders.
 It provides a limited text formatting language on systems in which "Pango" is installed.
-On Linux and MacOSX systems pango is standard, on Windows it is optional.
+On Linux and OS X systems pango is standard, on Windows it is optional.

 Here is a simple example without using any special pango formatting...